pytogo/portforward/docs/installation.rst

 The sources for portforward can be downloaded from the `Github repo`_.

+External requirements of this project:

+* Golang
+* gcc

 You can either clone the public repository:

 .. code-block:: console